Experimental Chart Support for Racing

 Show Safe Soundings: When on, ALL Soundings (depth indicators) are shown.
 Those below the safe depth as well as shallow ones.
 When off, only the soundings shallower than the safe depth are shown.
 This is also true for coloring 'Depth Areas' such as those around the shore or a shoal area.
 This helps un-clutter the display.

 Gate Course Lines: This pops up a choice for how the Course and Bearing Lines are drawn when 'Gates' are involved.
 If a Mark is actually a 'Gate', such as a start or finish line, you can choose to have the course line drawn to and/or from the middle of the lines, to and from the closest end points, or to and from the closest point on the line (a perpendicular, or closest end).
 REMEMBER: The closest end isn't always the 'favored end', depending on wind conditions and the tactical situation!

 Chart and Boat Orientation: You can choose to have the chart locked, North up, and the boat icon moves, or the boat can be fixed in the center, and the chart moves around it with North up (Version 1.61 and above), and in 1.62 and above, the Boat can be centered and always up, and the chart moves and rotates around it.

-Depth Unit: Not under the Chart Settings, but up under the 'Units of Measure' preferences, you will now find a Depth Unit.
+Depth Unit: Not under the Chart Settings, but up under the 'Units of Measure' preferences.
 You can choose from Feet, Meters, or Fathoms.
 The default is meters.

 Chart Features and Behavior